 Manipulation checks (extension)

 To ensure that the target article’s manipulations indeed manipulated effort and cause importance, and to examine the differences between the manipulations in Study 4 and Study 5 given the unified design, we added manipulation checks.
+We note that this is a deviation as Olivola and Shafir (2013) did not include manipulation checks (see Table 6).
 This is especially important, given differences in findings between Study 4 and Study 5 in the target article, such as in the support for an effect regarding willingness to participate, and so the manipulation checks might also help compare the effortful conditions of running and fast, to examine differences in perceived difficulty, and similarly for fundraiser type.
 We added a measure of importance - “In your personal view, how important is this charitable cause?”
 (1 = Not at all important; 10 = Very important) and difficulty - “How difficult and effortful is the activity for this charitable cause for you?”
 (1 = Very easy; 10 = Very difficult).

 Dependent Measures